Encouragement for Infertility Diagnosis

 In honor of National Infertility Awareness Week I am sharing our 3rd annual collaborative post that includes input from many inspiring bloggers.
+Our hope is to encourage women who just received an infertility diagnosis.
 Most of these women are from the Moms in the Making blogger group and some are friends I have connected with over the years.

 It’s an honor to team up with these ladies on a topic that is so relevant for us all, infertility.
 The reality is almost every woman assumes when she is ready to start her family it will just happen, right?
 However, the women throughout this post know otherwise and understand the hurt and frustration that comes along with the challenges in growing a family.

-Because women are finding out every day that the journey to becoming a mother will also be met with challenges, we wanted to put a post together with encouragement for the woman who just received a diagnosis of infertility.
+Because women are finding out every day that the journey to becoming a mother will also be met with challenges, we wanted to put a post together with encouragement for the woman who just received an infertility diagnosis.
 No matter where you are in your journey we hope this post helps you feel less alone and encourages you in your journey to becoming a mother.

 Encouragement for the Woman Who Just Received an Infertility Diagnosis

 Jessica | Grace While We Wait – Friend, I’m sorry.
 I’ve learned throughout this journey that pushing my pain to the side isn’t helpful at all.
 But I’ve also learned that living by my feelings will never result in victory.
 I think we have to learn to sit in the tension of what is and what is to come.
 The truth about your diagnosis is that actually it has no significance.
 It might feel like a huge mountain starring you straight in the face, but God’s Word says NOTHING is impossible with Him.
 “Against all odds, when everything seemed hopeless, Abraham believed the promise and expected God to fulfill it.”
 Romans 4:18.
 He’ll do the same for you, regardless of what doctors say!